twwhite84/not-breakout/README.md

 This is a game similar to the old arcade title Breakout.
 I wrote it as an exercise in learning SDL and refreshing my knowledge of Python from my university data science courses.
 Some of the things it demonstrates include:
 - Use of a static type checker in the form of Mypy
-- Classes and interfaces (abstract base class with do-nothing methods... similar to pure virtual methods in C++)
+- Classes and interfaces (abstract base class with do-nothing methods... seems similar to pure virtual methods in C++)
 - Use of ctypes and byref to work with a C-based library, in this case SDL
 - Operator overloading for a 2D Vector class
 - Use of a state pattern to implement switching between intro and game